sbarabe/SBK_WRISTBLASTER/README.md

 - **Optional features:**
   - **Volume control:** Adjustable via the front knob and potentiometer.
   - **Fire strobe hue control:** Adjustable using the Clippard valve knob and potentiometer.
-  - **Smoke effect:** Required deives are a fan inside the heatsink, a pump inside the Clippard valve body, and a vacuum-activated vape system in the Cyclotron tube. ***Smoke effects hasen't been tested yet to full extension.
-Board outputs to drive fan and pump are operational, but the others smoke effect devices (fan, pump and vape) haven't.***
+  - **Smoke effect:** The intended setup includes a fan inside the heatsink, a pump inside the Clippard valve body, and a vacuum-activated vape system inside the Cyclotron tube.
+The board provides two operational outputs to control the fan and pump simultaneously.
+These can be used directly (within rated voltage and current limits) or through a relay. ***That said, we haven't find yet a good combinaison of smoke devices (fan, pump, and vape system) smal enough to fit inside the blaster and providing good smoke effects.***

 ## Hardware Requirements
 See the ***Electronic Parts List*** in the ***Ressources*** folder for full details, here are the main components :
 - **Arduino Nano Every** (not to be confused with the regular Nano)